 - 1. Level the trailer from side to side and front to rear.
 Open all faucets - Turn the water pump switch to the ON position to expel water from the storage tank - Open all drain valves including drain plug or valve on water heater and exterior water service valve.
 (See drain valves on previous page) - 4.
 While the water is draining from the system, open and flush the toilet-flushing valve.
 Depress hand spray lever while holding the spray head down inside the bowl.
-Depress hand spray thumb button on the telephone showerhead while holding down inside the tub and drain all water from the flexible hose.
-Unscrew the heads on both spray units and store.
+Depress hand spray thumb button on the telephone shower head while holding down inside the tub and drain all water from the flexible hose.
+Unscrew the heads on both spray units and store. - 5.
+Turn the pump switch OFF after all water has been removed from the storage tank.

-- 5. Turn the pump switch OFF after all water has been removed from the storage tank. - 6.
-Remove exhaust hose from water pump. - 7.
+- 6. Remove exhaust hose from water pump. - 7.
 Disconnect the water pump inlet connection and turn the pump on until all the water is expelled.
 This water, about 1/2 cup, can be caught in a towel or rag. - 8.
 Lower the front of the trailer as far as the jack will allow until water ceases to drain, then crank the jack up as high as it will go and let any remaining water drain out. - 9.
 After the water has stopped running from the drain lines, apply at least 60 lbs, of air pressure at the city water inlet.
 An air to city water adapter is available from your dealer's RV accessory store.
 Be sure the toilet valve and all drain valves and faucets are open and pump outlet hose is disconnected.
 This can be accomplished at a service station and will force any remaining water from the water heater and remove any water which may be trapped in low areas. - 10.
-Pour a cup of \approved non-toxic RV antifreeze into the lavatory, sink and tub drains to prevent trap freeze-up.

-\Approved and listed by a recognized testing authority such as UL (Underwriter Lab).

-11. Be sure to open the waste holding tank drain valves and drain and flush the tanks thoroughly (THIS IS VERY IMPORTANT AS THE SEWAGE IN THE TANKS, IF FROZEN, COULD SERIOUSLY DAMAGE THE TANKS.)
-F

-- 12. Remove the cartridge of the water purifier and leave the purifier valve in the open position.
+Pour a cup of approved non-toxic RV antifreeze into the lavatory, sink and tub drains to prevent trap freeze-up. - Approved and listed by a recognized testing authority such as UL (Underwriter Lab). - 11.
+Be sure to open the waste holding tank drain valves and drain and flush the tanks thoroughly (THIS IS VERY IMPORTANT AS THE SEWAGE IN THE TANKS, IF FROZEN, COULD SERIOUSLY DAMAGE THE TANKS.) - 12.
+Remove the cartridge of the water purifier and leave the purifier valve in the open position.
 (If so equipped.) - 13.
 Remove the batteries from your trailer and store in a cool dry place where there is no danger of freezing.
-It is very important for optimum life of a battery to check it periodically and to keep it fully charged. - 14.
-Remove any items (food, cosmetics, etc.) from trailer interior that might be damaged by freezing - or might damage the trailer if containers break.
+It is very important for optimum life of a battery to check it periodically and to keep it fully charged.